Links

 Strike mat - The strike mat will extend 34 inches from both edges of the plate.
 Each team will be equipped with a strike mat that they are responsible to bring to home games.

 Tiebreaker - The first tiebreaker will be head-to-head games.
-The second will be record versus the top four teams in the regular season standings.
-The third will be a coin flip.
+The second will be record versus the top three teams in the league.
+If a tie remains, the pool will be expanded to four teams, five teams, etc. until the tie is broken.
+The final tie-breaker is a coin flip.

 Trophies - A first place team plaque will be awarded the team with the best overall record in each division during the regular season.
 A playoff champion plaque will be awarded to the winner of the playoff series.